GeomScale/volesti/include/sos/README.md

 * Store the gradient and Hessian of the previous iterate (for failing next step in predictor direction)
     * Even better: For all the line steps, compute the new predictor/corrector direction.
 This is cheap, as we already have gradient and hessian, but might drastically improve performance.
+* Fix SDP solver.
+It returns feasible solutions but no optimal solutions yet.
 #### Current issues

 * Using double for polynomials of degree > 100 is unstable.
 On the other hand, high precision